 Religious Practices

-- Islam: The predominant religion in Kazakhstan is Islam, particularly Sunni Islam.
+- Islam: The predominant religion in Kazakhstan is Islam, with a significant portion of the population identifying as Muslims, primarily adhering to Sunni practices.
 The faith plays a significant role in daily life and cultural practices.

 - Traditions and Rituals: Important life events such as births, marriages, and funerals are often marked by specific rituals and ceremonies rooted in Islamic traditions.